owntone/owntone-container/README.md

 ### User

 OwnTone should run with a specific user that you have to create on the host.
-If you don't specify any user identifier (`UID`) and group identifier (`GID`) (see section Run), then the user and group with identifier 1000 will be used.
+If you don’t specify any user identifier (`UID`) and group identifier (`GID`) (see section Run), then the user and group with identifier 1000 will be used.

 ### Directories